 First of all, camping is only available from April to October.
-It can be quite chilly at night during the start and end of camping season, so keep that in mind.
+It can be quite chilly at night during the start and end of the camping season, so keep that in mind.

 Summer is generally a busy time for national parks, and the Great Sand Dunes is no exception.
 It does get very, very hot on the dunes during the day, though.
 You’ll need to plan an early morning or late afternoon visit to enjoy the dunes in the hot summer months.

 Those hoping to do some stargazing will want to plan a trip in the fall months of September or October.
 These months are when the Milky Way is at its most visible.
 They are also some of the best months weather-wise in the park, and summer crowds die down.

 A Great Sand Dunes National Park winter trip is possible, too.
 Many people visit around the holidays.
 Just be prepared for cold temperatures and snow-covered roads and trails.
 You can enjoy some actual snow sledding on the dunes or cross-country skiing during the winter months.